nikolas-claussen/mechanical_feedback/README.md

 # mechanical_feedback
 Code for the investiagtion of mechanical feedback in the Drosophila embryo, written in python.
 So far, there are three modules which can
+- detect line segments in an image using the radon transform, and use this to compute anisotropy tensors
+- transport tensor fields along path lines of a vector field
 - compute Lie derivatives

-- transport tensor fields along path lines of a vector field
-- compute anisotropy tensors using the radon transform method For each module, there is also a series of tests to confirm their correct functioning.
+For each module, there is also a series of tests to confirm their correct functioning.